 Will new dentures be comfortable?

-New or modified dentures may feel strange at first and can affect your speech and eating.
-Start with eating soft foods cut into small pieces.
-Chew slowly using both sides of your mouth at the same time to stop the denture from moving.
+A new set of false teeth or dentures may feel strange at first and can affect your speech and eating.
+Thus our experts suggest starting eating soft foods cut into small pieces.
+Chewing slowly using both sides of your mouth at the same time stops the denture from moving.
 Reading out loud and repeating words will help.
 The more you wear them, the better they will feel as the mouth needs time to adapt to the new shape.
 Keep on trying!

-A lower denture usually takes more time to adjust to than an upper denture due to your tongue and cheeks.
-You can contact your dentist if you have any other questions or trouble with your new dentures.
+A lower denture usually takes more time to adjust than an upper denture due to your tongue and cheeks.
+You can contact us if you have any other questions or trouble with your dentures.